Know the eligibility conditions for the public plan

 - Children under age 18 living in Quebec whose parents do not have access to a private plan

 - Children under age 18 temporarily living in Québec for more than 6 months

 - Persons age 65 and over who have not joined a private plan

-Who is eligible for a private plan
+Persons having taken up residence in Québec and eligible for a private plan

 You must join a private plan if you have access to one and are under age 65 (at least for prescription drug coverage).
 You must also provide coverage under this plan for your children and spouse, if they are not already covered by a private plan.
 You can access a private plan in the following ways: